 Not everyone agrees with Reese’s view, though.
 Many people think that news sources have a responsibility to provide news that is helpful to people.
 People need to know about issues or problems in today’s society.
 Then they are better able to make informed decisions about things that affect their daily lives.
 Reese said that HappyNews is not trying to stop people from learning about issues or problems.
 HappyNews is just trying to provide a balanced picture of today’s world.

 By the end of its first month online, HappyNews had more than 70,000 unique readers.
 About 60 percent of those readers were women.
 Something else unique makes HappyNews different from any of the other news or information websites that are on the Internet.
-Unlike many other websites, HappyNews gets fan mail from its readers on a daily basis.Why might some people NOT like HappyNews?
+Unlike many other websites, HappyNews gets fan mail from its readers on a daily basis.The word “they” in paragraph 2 refers to .

 -